 Besides looking for port numbers, your ISP can use DPI (Deep Packet Inspection) to spot VPN traffic.
 Simply put, DPI helps ISPs analyze your data packets to the point where they can detect VPN traffic patterns.
 They have an especially easy time with OpenVPN since the protocol has a unique signature.

-Also, your ISP can easily tell if you’re using a VPN server by checking the client sessions on their network.
-They’ll just have to look for the one with no DNS queries.
-Keep in mind that your device isn’t asking to translate an IP address to a website name when you connect to a VPN server.
+Also, your ISP can easily tell if you're using a VPN server by checking the client sessions on their network.
+They'll just have to look for the one with no DNS queries.
+Remember that your device isn't asking to translate an IP address to a website name when you connect to a VPN server.

 Long story short, VPN obfuscation removes metadata from your data packets and adds more encryption to make VPN traffic look like regular HTTPS traffic.